HANICA-DWA/sep2021-project-opossum/README.md

 Make sure the MONGO_URI is on one line, without line breaks.
 Replace `admin` and `<password>` with your own username and password.
 Replace `myFirstDatabase` with the corresponding database name you are going to use for your development and test database. **WARNING: YOUR TEST AND DEVELOPMENT DATABASES NEED TO HAVE DIFFERENT NAMES.**

+## Uploading to the chrome store

+In this step we will be uploading our extension to the chrome store.
+Do not confuse this with deploying to the chrome store.
+Uploading the extension will just be for your local use only.

+1. Navigate to `\wcag-tool`
+2. Run `npm run setup`
+3. Run `npm run dev`
+4. Open a chrome browser and browse to `chrome://extensions/`
+5. Make sure developer mode is checked.
+6. Click on `Load unpacked`
+7. Select the following folder `\wcag-tool\chrome-extension\dist`

+The extension should now be added to your browser and ready to use.

+> Before deploying you should make sure you built the project properly.
+This ensures you have the latest changes and the dist folder is up to date.
+More about this can be found in the [chrome-extension README](./wcag-tool/chrome-extension/README.md).

 ## Project scripts

 There are various custom scripts to help with development.
 In `\wcag-tool` you can execute the following scripts.